maziac/dezogif/documentation/AsynchronousBreak.md

 # What to add to the program

-**Nothing at all, if your program does not use the Copper.** The debugger installs the two-instruction Copper list itself, when a debug session opens.
+**Nothing at all, if your program does not use the Copper.** The debugger installs the Copper list itself, when a debug session opens.
 An ordinary program is breakable from the PC with no source change whatsoever.

 That works for one reason, and it is worth knowing because the rest of this page